Article Collection

 hello-world2 latest d97789789d8d 4 seconds ago 775kB

-Note that tag (version) “latest” is important.
-If version is not specified when trying to run an image, Docker will require an image tagged “latest”.
+Note that the tag (version) “latest” is important.
+If a version is not specified when trying to run an image, Docker will look for an image tagged “latest”.

 docker run --rm hello-world2